ldjogo2/ComputationalToying/README.md

 ##### 1/2/2022
 I'm focusing more on Networking, specifically looking into compression techniques and the nature of compression.
 At the end of my exploration I will contribute to some open source project or I will look to make my own compression algorithm.

-I have been thinking about security a lot and something I will probably explore next will be VPNs and Proxys.
-I will contribute to some open source as well as figure out how to hide myself from being tracked.
+I have been thinking about security and automation for quite a while and I think the next topics I will explore will be these.
+I will probably explore VPNs/Proxys for security and will write some bash scripts for things I find important.
+I will contribute to some open source in parallel to playing with said things.